dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

     </div>
   </div>

-As we can see, on weekday afternoons, Wooden is a lot busier than BFit as students stay near campus in between classes.
-Whereas BFit becomes quite crowded on evenings and late nights as well as weekends when Hill residents prefer the short walk to from dorms to BFit.
+As we can see, on weekday afternoons, Wooden is unusually busier than BFit as students stay near campus in between classes.
+BFit becomes more crowded on evenings and late nights as well as weekends when Hill residents prefer the short walk from dorms.

 ## A quick glance

+The heat charts below how busy each facility is at different hours and days of week.
+Because Wooden and BFit differ in sizes, we compare the traffic at each time period in a gym with its *peak traffic*.
+(Peak is defined as the average number of people at 5:30 PM on a weekday in the first 3 weeks of a quarter.)

 <div class='ui centered medium header'>Wooden</div>
 <div class='ui centered grid'>